thebgby/application_copy/readme.md

 # Application Name and Content Updater

 This Python package provides a set of scripts to automate the process of updating application names in various files and directories.
 The primary use case is to facilitate the rebranding or renaming of an application by changing occurrences of the old application name to the new one.
-The package includes functionality to update file and folder names, file contents, and XML configuration files.
+The package includes functionality to update file and folder names, file contents.

 ## Installation